Density-Ratio Weighted Behavioral Cloning: Learning Control Policies from Corrupted Datasets: Results

 \subsection{Relative Performance and Retention Analysis}

+Figure~\ref{fig:retention} illustrates performance retention as contamination increases, normalized to clean performance.
+DWBC maintains over 80\% retention up to 60\% contamination across all poisoning types, while Traditional BC shows linear degradation with $R(\alpha) \approx 1 - 0.8\alpha$.
+BCQ and BRAC exhibit non-monotonic behavior.
+The 50\% retention threshold analysis reveals that DWBC exceeds this threshold even at full contamination for most scenarios, while Traditional BC falls below at approximately $\alpha = 0.4$ and BCQ/BRAC fail between 0.4 and 0.6.

-Figure~\ref{fig:wbc-relative} quantifies the relative improvement of DWBC over the best baseline at each contamination level, revealing consistent superiority over 93\% of the cells showing positive improvement.
+Figure~\ref{fig:wbc-relative} quantifies the relative improvement of DWBC over the best baseline at each contamination level, revealing consistent superiority with over 93\% of cells showing positive improvement.
 Maximum gains occur under extreme contamination with up to 200\% improvement at $\alpha = 1.0$.
-HalfCheetah and Ant environments show the strongest improvements with average gains of 75\%, while action poisoning yields the highest relative gains with an average improvement of 122\%.
-Notable outliers include slight underperformance of 3-7\% in low-contamination state poisoning scenarios for Ant and HalfCheetah, likely due to the overhead of density-ratio estimation when contamination is minimal.
+Action poisoning yields the highest relative gains, with an average improvement of 122\%.
+Notable outliers include slight underperformance of 3–7\% in low-contamination state poisoning for Ant and HalfCheetah, likely due to the overhead of density-ratio estimation when contamination is minimal.

-Figure~\ref{fig:retention} illustrates the retention of performance as contamination increases, normalized to clean performance.
-DWBC maintains over 80\% performance retention up to 60\% contamination in all poisoning types, while Traditional BC shows linear degradation with retention rate approximately $R(\alpha) \approx 1 - 0.8\alpha$.
-BCQ and BRAC exhibit non-monotonic behavior.
-The variance, represented by shaded regions, remains lowest for DWBC.
-The 50\% retention threshold analysis reveals that DWBC exceeds this threshold even at full contamination for most scenarios, while Traditional BC falls below at approximately $\alpha = 0.4$ and BCQ / BRAC fail at contamination levels between 0.4 and 0.6.